missingcharacter/ec2-tmux-cssh/README.md

 Usage: ec2-tmux-cssh.py [OPTIONS]

 Options:
-  --hosts-tag-key TEXT       Tag key to find hosts with --hosts-tag-value TEXT     Tag value to find hosts with --hosts-ssh-key TEXT       SSH Private Key for hosts
+  --is-ecs                   Find ec2 instances where ecs service runs on --ecs-cluster TEXT         ECS Cluster where ECS Service runs on --ecs-service TEXT         ECS Service we want to find EC2 instances for --hosts-tag-key TEXT       Tag key to find hosts with --hosts-tag-value TEXT     Tag value to find hosts with --hosts-ssh-key TEXT       SSH Private Key for hosts